ilic5000/BirdTouch-Client/README.md

 ## Summary
 BirtTouch client is an application for Android (Jelly Bean and later), written in .Net (Xamarin).

-In order for app to work correctly, you'll need BirdTouch-Web-API server.
+In order for app to work correctly, you'll need BirdTouchWebAPI server.

 ## Configuration
 If endpoints, protocol or ip adress of server changes, you need to modify